nobuyuki83/Physics-based_Animation_2021S/doc/setup_eigen.md

 Namely, you can set up `Eigen` in three ways:

 - download `eigen` using a package manager (for Mac and Ubuntu)
-- download the repository and configure.
+- download the repository (and configure if you want to optimize eigen)
-- clone the repository and configure
+- clone the repository (and configure if you want to optimize eigen)

 Below, we discuss these options in detail